Kreytorn/Kreytorn/README.md

 ### Other

-- Instructor at inzva Deep Learning Study Group, teaching Transformers to ~20 university/masters students
+- Instructor at inzva Deep Learning Study Group, teaching Transformers to
-- Research affiliate at Koç University (Medical LLMs, NLP)
+- Koç University summer research program (Medical LLMs, 2024)
-- Leading AI & Robotics club at school (~200 members)
+- - Leading AI & Robotics club at school
 - Competed in ISBO Computer Science Olympiad
-- LGS top 0.64% (national high school entrance exam, 1.2M students)

 ---

 ### What I Work With